Air pollution hotspots in Europe

 But the density and type of pollutants can vary from town to town, and sometimes from block to block, depending on whether one is next to an expressway or inside an urban island of leafy green.

-That variability makes it nearly impossible to say with accuracy which Europe's cities have the most befouled air.
-But it is possible to pick out hotspot regions, and rank urban areas by type of pollutant.
+That variability makes it nearly impossible to say with accuracy which Europe´s cities have the most befouled air.

-Many cities in the valley have among Europe's highest concentrations of dangerous microscopic particles less than 2.5 microns in diameter, known as PM2.5.

-The WHO says these should not exceed, on average, 10 microgrammes per cubic metre of air (10 mcg/m3) per year.
+The WHO says these should not exceed, on average, 10 microgrammes per cubic metre of air per year.

 European Union standards are more lenient at 25 mcg/m3, and still several countries regularly overstep this red line.